Staff (24 Lectures, 10 Tutorials)

 An examination of the place of the organism in evolutionary theory from the early 1900s to the present.
-Biology is the science of living things, and yet, paradoxically, living things–organisms–have been comprehensively left out of the Modern Synthesis theory of evolution that developed in the twentieth century.
-This course surveys the reasons–historical, philosophical and empirical–for the marginalisation of organisms from evolutionary theory.
-It examines the ways in which evolutionary developmental biology attempts to restore the organisms to a central place in evolutionary biology.
-Offered by faculty in the Institute for the History and Philosophy of Science and Technology.
+Biology is the science of living things, and yet, paradoxically, living things – organisms – have been comprehensively left out of the Modern Synthesis theory of evolution that developed in the twentieth century.
+This course surveys the reasons–historical, philosophical and empirical–for the marginalization of organisms from evolutionary theory.
+It examines the ways in which evolutionary developmental biology attempts to restore the organisms to a central in evolutionary biology.

 Prerequisite: 6 full courses, including two half-courses or one full-year course in any one or more of EEB, BIO or HPS